Head of Business Development

 Project Administrator – DigitME2 (Digital Manufacturing Execution)

 Joanne Smith, Project Administrator for the DigitME2 project, takes care of all administration, ensuring all procedures and processes are compliant with the funders’ regulations.
 With over 20 years’ experience in similar roles in mainly manufacturing based companies, Joanne provides support to the team and is a further point of contact to SME’s involved with DigitME2.
 Lancashire based manufacturers should contact DigitME2 if they are interested in Industry 4.0, and would like to explore the possibility of improving their manufacturing process and productivity through digitalisation.

 Investment Manager- Investment Readiness

 Robert Sheffrin, Investment Director, has 30 years of venture capital, business angel and corporate advisory experience.
-Robert has invested in and managed businesses, he has also been a shareholder/manager in two company flotations, one of which grew from start-up to FTSE 250 in four years.
-A chartered accountant, he is a former director of the British Business Angels Association.
+Since the 1980’s Robert has specialised in venture capital and business angel investment as a fund manager, investor and advisor.
+After establishing an international venture capital consultancy, he was an investor and management team member with Imperial Energy plc which grew from start-up to FTSE 250 in 4 years, ultimately becoming group finance director for the oil field services subsidiaries.
+A chartered accountant, he is deputy president of the ICAEW Lancashire & South Lakeland and a former director of the UK Business Angels Association.

 Chris Wynne is the Investment Manager for Investment Readiness.
 Previously Chris has been a Management Consultant advising on, and developing business strategy and implementation of turnaround plans for small and medium-sized enterprises (SMEs).
 The majority of his career has been in the banking sector as an experienced Relationship Director, with 30+ years’ experience in corporate finance, including equity finance, and the SME market.
 Chris utilises his skills and business connections to help and advise businesses on raising equity finance.